Verifying the existence of maximum likelihood estimates for generalized linear models: Nonexistence in generalized linear models

-To tie in some standard terminology from the binary choice literature (cf., \citealp{albert_existence_1984}), we will say that the linear combination of regressors defined by $z_{i}=x_{i}\gamma^{*}$ in the case where estimates do not exist ``separates'' the observations for which $z_{i}\gtrless0$ from the rest of the sample.
+To tie in some standard terminology from the binary outcome literature (cf., \citealp{albert_existence_1984}), we will say that when estimates maximizing \eqref{eq:glm} do not exist, the linear combination of regressors defined by $z_{i}=x_{i}\gamma^{*}$ ``separates'' the observations for which $z_{i}\gtrless0$ from the rest of the sample.
+For the sake of providing a more unified perspective, we will henceforth refer to the nonexistence with the term ``separation''.
 A particular point of interest for us is how to also adapt the related terms ``complete separation'' and ``quasi-complete separation'' to this more general context.
-For binary choice models, separation is usually considered ``complete'' if either $z_{i}<0$ for all $y_{i}=0$ or $z_{i}>0$ for all $y_{i}=\overline{y}$, since in these cases what value $z_{i}$ takes perfectly predicts whether $y_{i}$ is $0$ or $1$.
+For binary outcome models, separation is usually considered ``complete'' if either $z_{i}<0$ for all $y_{i}=0$ or $z_{i}>0$ for all $y_{i}=\overline{y}=1$, since in these cases the value of $z_{i}$ perfectly predicts whether $y_{i}$ is $0$ or $1$.
 Otherwise, we have only ``quasi-complete separation'', where only some $y_{i}$ outcomes are perfectly predicted.
-For non-binary choice models, however, note that, so long as $y_{i}$ takes on at least two positive values, it will never be the case that $z_{i}=0$ perfectly predicts all positive $y_{i}$, regardless of whether $z_{i}<0$ perfectly predicts all $y_{i}=0$ outcomes or only some of them.
-Thus, for lack of an analogous vocabulary for discussing separation in the non-binary choice case, we would suggest that separation occurring in these models should generally be regarded as ``quasi-complete''.
+Outside of binary outcome models, however, as long as $y_{i}$ takes on at least two positive values, it will never be the case that $z_{i}=0$ perfectly predicts all positive $y_{i}$, regardless of whether $z_{i}<0$ perfectly predicts all $y_{i}=0$ outcomes or only some of them.
+Thus, for lack of an analogous vocabulary for discussing separation in the nonbinary outcome case, we would suggest that separation occurring in these models should generally be regarded as ``quasi-complete''.